mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

 {% image "/images/screenshot_camera_ai_1.png", "Google Generative AI Conversation", "small", "Screenshot 1: Google Generative AI Conversation integration" %}

-Once added, you'll have a new service available in Home Assistant: \`google_generative_ai_conversation.generate_content\`.
+Once added, you'll have a new service available in Home Assistant:
+`google_generative_ai_conversation. generate_content`.
 This is what we'll use in the automation.

 ## Step 2: Ensure Your AI Conversation Integration  is Ready